Rupert Murdoch: Children

-It is not known how long Murdoch will remain as News Corporation's CEO.
+Until September 2023, it was not known how long Murdoch would remain as News Corporation's CEO.
 For a while the American cable television entrepreneur John Malone was the second-largest voting shareholder in News Corporation after Murdoch himself, potentially undermining the family's control.
 In 2007, the company announced that it would sell certain assets and give cash to Malone's company in exchange for its stock.
 In 2007, the company issued Murdoch's older children voting stock.

 Murdoch has two children with Wendi Deng: Grace (b.
 New York, November 2001) and Chloe (b.
 New York, July 2003).
 It was revealed in September 2011 that Tony Blair is Grace's godfather.
 There is reported to be tension between Murdoch and his oldest children over the terms of a trust holding the family's 28.5% stake in News Corporation, estimated in 2005 to be worth about $6.1 billion.
 Under the trust, his children by Wendi Deng share in the proceeds of the stock but have no voting privileges or control of the stock.
 Voting rights in the stock are divided 50/50 between Murdoch on the one side and his children of his first two marriages.
 Murdoch's voting privileges are not transferable but will expire upon his death and the stock will then be controlled solely by his children from the prior marriages, although their half-siblings will continue to derive their share of income from it.
-It is Murdoch's stated desire to have his children by Deng given a measure of control over the stock proportional to their financial interest in it (which would mean, if Murdoch dies while at least one of the children is a minor, that Deng would exercise that control).
+It is Murdoch's stated desire to have his children by Deng given a measure of control over the stock proportional to their financial interest in it.
 It does not appear that he has any strong legal grounds to contest the present arrangement, and both ex-wife Anna and their three children are said to be strongly resistant to any such change.